 • European cars (Volkswagen, Renault):

-As you can see, cars from China lose value faster, but their initial cost is lower, making them attractive to buy.
+As you can see, cars from China depreciate faster, yet their lower initial price still makes them attractive to many buyers.

 Conclusion